 At Rainham Mark we have a wide range of exciting out of school activities from which offer students an opportunity to develop their hobbies and interests.
 We organise lunch-time and after-school clubs for sport, art, music and other subjects.
 Computer rooms are open to use at lunch time and after school.
+Weekly details of clubs and activities can be viewed on the front of our Moodle page.

 Each year the school organised a very lively Charity Week during which we raise thousands of pounds for good causes.
 Students have an opportunity to take part in the annual Medway Festival of Speech, Drama and Music each May, as well as the Duke of Edinburgh Award and the Young Enterprise scheme.